freifunk-saar/ff-node-monitor/README.md

 ### Integration

-To integrate this service into an existing website, the easyest way is to implement it as an `iframe`:
+To integrate this service into an existing website, the easiest way is to implement it as an `iframe`:

     <iframe src="/node-monitor/" style="width:600px; height:500px; border:0"></iframe>